viralpickaxe/yieldify-interview/README.md

 ### Running the tests
 1. Clone the Repo onto your local machine
 2. Install the npm dependancies: `npm i`
-3. Build the code: `npm run clusterbomb`
+3. Build and run the tests: `npm test`
-4. Run the tests: `npm run tests`